-Need-based financial aid requires a student need analysis to estimate the amount of assistance a student will require, after taking into account the expected resources available from that student and his or her family.
+Financial aid administrators conduct a student need analysis to determine eligibility for need-based aid to estimate the amount of assistance a student will require, after taking into account the expected resources available from that student and his or her family.
 Need analysis has two basic components: (1) the student's cost of attendance (COA), which is an estimate of what it will reasonably cost the student to attend a given institution for a given period of time; and (2) an estimate of the expected family contribution (EFC), which is calculated by a federally-approved formula that accounts for income, assets, number of family members attending college, and other information.
 The difference between the COA and the EFC determined the eligible amount of need-based financial aid for a student.

 The Commission provides guidelines and recommended statewide cost guidelines for institutions to use in defining the COA.
-The Department's recommended guidelines use published data from the Colorado Division of Housing, the U.S. Bureau of Labor Statistics, and www.apartments.com to determine housing costs.
+The Department's recommended guidelines use published data from the Colorado Department of Local Affairs, the U.S. Bureau of Labor Statistics, and www.apartments.com to determine housing costs.
 Child care costs are from the Colorado data as reported from the National Association of Child Care Resource and Referral Agencies and local inquiries.
-Food costs are from the State Demography Office using the Self-Sufficiency Standards.
+Food costs are from the U.S. Bureau of Labor Statistics using the Consumer Expenditure Survey.
 Book costs are derived using the guidelines from the Higher Education Reauthorization Act of 2008 and information collected from colleges.